 - Administrative costs.
 Structures like corporations have more extensive paperwork and record-keeping requirements, which can eat up a lot of time and money when forming a business.
 Those who are starting a business on their own may consider a sole proprietorship for that reason, as it generally has less reporting requirements than other structures.

 Consider your legal responsibility, tax obligations and the work it takes to set up and maintain different business structures before you decide which one to choose.
-After you’ve picked your business structure, you’re ready to start thinking about how to create a business plan — which you need to attract investors or apply for a business loan.

 Frequently asked questions